-My name is Liton Majumdar, and I am a faculty member at India’s first multi- and inter-disciplinary
+My name is Liton Majumdar, and I am a faculty member at India’s first multidisciplinary and interdisciplinary

-School of Earth and Planetary Sciences (SEPS) — a unique hub that brings together
+School of Earth and Planetary Sciences (SEPS), a unique center that brings together

-Astrophysics, Planetary Science, and Earth Science under one roof — at the
+Astrophysics, Planetary Science, and Earth Science at the

-National Institute of Science Education and Research (NISER) in Bhubaneswar, Odisha, India.
+National Institute of Science Education and Research (NISER), Bhubaneswar, Odisha, India,

 NASA Jet Propulsion Laboratory, California Institute of Technology